kneath/kneath.github.com/_posts/2020-04-22-resilience.md

 ---
 layout: phasetwo/post
 title: Toward a more resilient future
+summary: It's been about seventeen years now that this website has been my little corner of the internet.
+It's gone through a few different iterations in those years — some sarcastic, some serious, and some arbitrarily personal.
+Many of those iterations are lost to poorly exported databases, absolute positioning, and the whims of archive.org.
+So it goes.
 ---

 It's been about seventeen years now that this website has been my little corner of the internet.
 It's gone through a few different iterations in those years — some sarcastic, some serious, and some arbitrarily personal.
 Many of those iterations are lost to poorly exported databases, absolute positioning, and the whims of [archive.org](https://archive.org).
 So it goes.